leebyron/spec-md/test/productions/input.md

 # Algorithms

-An algoritm can have no args
+An algorithm can have no args

 Algo():
   - Step